In most cases, yes they can, sometimes with even better than original parts.

 This includes output devices, usually in TO-3 or TO-3P packages, through to tiny little TO-92 devices, and everything in between.
 The art lies in understanding how to substitute transistors and which parts are appropriate to use in place of the original older types.
 I won’t be giving too much of that away!

 It gets trickier when we consider certain MOSFETs and VFETs.
 Some of these are no longer available, nor are there suitable replacements.
-That being said, I’ve just repaired an amplifier with blown TO-3 MOSFETs and I used new, replacement parts from stock in that case, which worked perfectly.
+That being said, I’ve just repaired an amplifier with blown TO-3 MOSFETs and I used new, replacement parts from stock which worked perfectly.
+I have plenty more.

-Most older devices have modern replacements and I have a database of cross-references that allows me to match new devices with dead old ones.
-I keep hundreds of transistors in stock, including high-spec modern replacements for many vintage types including TO-39 and TO-66 types that are no longer available.
+Most older devices have modern replacements and I keep a database of cross-references which I regularly update as I make new matches.
+This allows me to replace dead old devices with new ones.
+I have developed replacement processes for TO-66 devices used in Accuphase amplifiers for example and I keep hundreds of transistors in stock, including high-spec modern replacements for many vintage types including TO-39 and TO-66 types that are no longer available.